-This course is designed for students to learn about the development of Northern Virginia as a center of global business and commerce as they improve their English ability and confront real-life experiences.
-The course provides students with a supportive environment for daily practice in conversation, reading, and writing in English.
-The main focus is the study of a series of interesting academic articles and research projects exploring the development of the important businesses and transit systems linking Northern Virginia to Washington D.C.
-Students will receive constant feed-back through one-on-one conferences with their teacher and peers as they present, discuss, and write about Northern Virginia business culture and their real-life and work-related experiences.
+This course is designed for students to explore the development of Northern Virginia as a center of global business and commerce as they improve their English and confront real-life experiences.
+The course provides students with a supportive environment for practice in conversation, reading, and writing in English.
+The focus of this course is the study of a series of interesting articles and research activities exploring the development of the important businesses and transit systems linking Northern Virginia to Washington D.C.
+Students receive constant feed-back through one-on-one activities with their teacher and peers as they present, discuss, and write about the Northern Virginia business culture and their real-life and workrelated experiences.